 - 1. List of entries with quantitative weightage may be more detailed.
-The current list of entries is brief and does not adequately reflect the range of judicial work. - 2.
+More entries with specific weightage may be added to cover greater range of judicial work. - 2.
 Entries may be divided under conceptual headings (Criminal, Civil etc.) instead of different list of entries for different categories of judges in order to avoid redundancy of entries.
 This approach of distribution of entries with quantitative weightage for different category of judges has a drawback.
 Quite often it results in the same or similar entries being repeatedly mentioned under different categories of judges.
 At times, the same or similar entries for different categories of judges carry different quantitative weightage.
 However, more often, such entries carry the same quantitative weightage.